-Today a modern criminal pair the national press has dubbed the new “Bonnie & Clyde” also robbed people, stores and banks, but not with blazing guns like their notorious namesakes.
+Today, a modern criminal pair the national press has dubbed the new “Bonnie and Clyde” also robbed people, stores, and banks, but not with blazing guns like their notorious namesakes.
 This criminal couple simply used false ID cards and credit cards.
 The case, I believe, serves as a cautionary tale for today’s small business people.

-On July 14th Jocelyn Kirsch pleaded guilty to federal charges of conspiracy, access device fraud, bank fraud, money laundering and aggravated identity theft.
+In 2007, Jocelyn Kirsch pleaded guilty to federal charges of conspiracy, access device fraud, bank fraud, money laundering, and aggravated identity theft.
 Her boyfriend, Edward Anderton, also pleaded guilty to federal charges.

 According to the U.S. Attorney’s Office in Philadelphia, Kirsch, 22, a former Drexel University student, and Anderson, 25, a University of Pennsylvania graduate, stole identity information, credit cards, and credit card account information from numerous victims, including friends, co-workers, neighbors, fellow students, bar patrons, during the period between November 2006 and November 30, 2007.
 They used the stolen information to live a lavish lifestyle by purchasing merchandize, obtaining cash and traveling to Paris, London, Hawaii, and the Caribbean.
 Photos of the attractive young couple as they holidayed at their victims’ expense were published in the national papers and on the Internet.